ilanschnell/bitarray/doc/random_p.rst

     x = (p - q) / (1.0 - q)

-It should also be noted that ``x`` is always small such that we can always use the "small p case" which, unlike the combinations, gives us an bitarray with exact probabilities.
+It should also be noted that ``x`` is always small such that we can always use the "small p" case which, unlike the combinations, gives us an bitarray with exact probabilities.